fieldtrip/website/tutorial/headmodel_eeg_bem.md

 In this step, the voxels of the anatomical MRI are segmented (i.e. separated) into the three different tissue types: scalp, skull and brain.
 The function **[ft_volumesegment](/reference/ft_volumesegment)** will produce the required output.
 You can read more about how the tissue-types are represented in the output of this function in this [FAQ](/faq/how_is_the_segmentation_defined).

 {% include markup/warning %}
 Note that the segmentation is quite time consuming (~15mins) and if you want you can load the result and skip ahead to the next step.
-You can download the segmented MRI of this tutorial data from the [FTP server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/headmodel_eeg/segmentedmri.mat) (segmentedmri.mat).
+You can download [segmentedmri.mat](https://download.fieldtriptoolbox.org/tutorial/headmodel_eeg/segmentedmri.mat) which contains the segmented MRI used in this tutorial.
 {% include markup/end %}

 {% include markup/info %}